AlirezaRoshanzamir/continuous-delivery-course/12-deploying-and-releasing-applications/presentation.md

 ## Continuous Deployment
 The **logical extreme** is to **deploy every change** that **passes your automated tests** to production (by making the final step automatic).
 This technique is known as continuous deployment (**to production**).

-It can be combined with **canary releasing** to **reduce risk**.  <!-- .element class="fragment fade-in-paragraph" -->
+It can be combined with **canary releasing** to **reduce risk**.  <!-- .element class="fragment fade-in-paragraph custom" -->

 The **intuitive objection** to continuous deployment is that it is too **risky**.
 You can't do it without a comprehensive, reliable set of automated tests.
-If you have good reasons for not releasing every change you make-and there are less such reasons than you might think-you should behave as if you were going to do so.  <!-- .element class="fragment fade-in-paragraph" -->
+If you have good reasons for not releasing every change you make-and there are less such reasons than you might think-you should behave as if you were going to do so.  <!-- .element class="fragment fade-in-paragraph custom" -->

 ---
 ## Semantic Release
 <img src="assets/semantic-release-meme.webp" class="fragment start">

-[Semantic Release](https://semantic-release.gitbook.io) **automates the whole package release workflow** including: determining the **next version number**, generating the **release notes**, and **publishing the package**:  <!-- .element class="fragment fade-in-parent-with-next" -->
+[Semantic Release](https://semantic-release.gitbook.io) **automates the whole package release workflow** including: determining the **next version number**, generating the **release notes**, and **publishing the package**:  <!-- .element class="fragment fade-in-parent-with-next custom" -->
 - Fully automated release  <!-- .element class="fragment highlight-current-blue" -->
 - Enforce Semantic Versioning specification  <!-- .element class="fragment highlight-current-blue" -->
 - New features and fixes are immediately available to users  <!-- .element class="fragment highlight-current-blue" -->